 - (Meta)data exposure.
 It’s important to consider why the tool is free and what the provider is gaining in exchange for access to your data.
 Are they gaining access to your company, customers, or other sensitive information that you don’t want to share?

 - Security breaches.
-Cloud-based software can be more susceptible to security hacks and breaches.
 Even cloud-based and open source software, which is enterprise and community driven and developed, may be at risk for security hacks; especially if security patches are not regularly maintained.
 How will your free software protect your data from being stolen?

 Some questions you should ask are: